technocrat/victor-hugo/content/post/2018-08-09-nathan-yau-on-the-challenges-of-thematic-maps.md

 In other words, the larger precinct is "blue," while the smaller precinct is "red."
 But *twice* as red by headcount.

 My own observation: Combined with our innate overperception of area and failing to weight voting results by percentage, we perceive a sea of red surrounding a few islands of blue.
-Nevermind, the national total blue vote was higher.
+However, the national total blue vote was higher.